Proposal for an experiment to verify Wigner's rotation at non-relativistic speeds with massive spin-$1/2$ particles: Experiment

-\emph{Experiment.}--- Consider a setup shown in Fig.~\ref{fig:scheme_1_4} where a spin-$1/2$ particle with mass $m$ and momentum $\ket{p}$ comes in from the left with the initial spin prepared in state $\ket{\uparrow}$.
+Consider a setup shown in Fig.~\ref{fig:scheme_1_4} where a spin-$1/2$ particle with mass $m$ and momentum $\ket{p}$ comes in from the left with the initial spin prepared in state $\ket{\uparrow}$.
 We assume that the momentum and spin lie in the plane of the figure.

-The particle then follows a path around the circle where it undergoes a series of small non-collinear boosts, each of which produces a tiny Wigner rotation.
-The total Wigner angle $\omega \equiv \Delta\alpha$ accumulated as a result of a single orbital revolution around the circle at constant speed $v$ can be calculated with Eq.~(\ref{eq:holonomyangle}).
-Using polar coordinates the volume element of the velocity space can be written as
+The particle then follows a path around circle $C$ where it undergoes a series of small non-collinear boosts, each of which produces a tiny Wigner rotation.
+The total Wigner angle accumulated as a result of a single orbital revolution around the circle at constant speed $v$ is given by \eqref{eq:holonomy_angle}.
+While this angle is still too small for detection in practice, the effect can be amplified by letting the particle travel around the circle $N$ times.
+This means the initial $\ket{\uparrow}$ and final spin state $\ket{\nearrow}$ of the particle are related by applying the holonomy transformation $N$ times

-For a circle with radius $v$ we get \footnote{This coincides with the result obtained in \cite{rhodes_relativistic_2004} using a slightly different method.}

-While this angle is still too small for detection in practice, the effect can be amplified by letting the particle travel around the circle $k$ times: this produces the total rotation of $k \omega$.
-The initial and final states of the particle are related by the evolution
+thus producing the total rotation angle $N \alpha$.\footnote{Note that the last equality in \eqref{eq:finalinitialspin} is simply obtained by using the explicit form of the holonomy matrix \eqref{eq:ThoPrecFin} for the case under consideration.}